DakshBardoliwala/RecyClean/README.md

 # RecyClean: Real-Time Waste Classification

 ## 🌱 **Inspiration**
 The global waste management crisis inspired us to create RecyClean.
-Every day, vast amounts of waste end up in the wrong bins due to a lack of awareness and guidance, making recycling inefficient and harming the environment.
-RecyClean aims to empower users to make eco-friendly waste disposal decisions with the help of AI-driven real-time waste classification.
+Navigating the complexities of recycling on campus can be challenging for students juggling academics, social life, and responsibilities.
+Every day, waste ends up in the wrong bins due to a lack of clear guidance, making recycling inefficient and harming the environment.
+RecyClean simplifies sustainable living by using AI-driven real-time waste classification to provide instant, accurate disposal instructions.
+By making eco-friendly choices quick and effortless, RecyClean helps students contribute to a greener campus without disrupting their busy lives.

 ---